'Bomb Cyclone' Paralyzes Central U.S., Bringing Snow, Floods And Dangerous Winds

 Just one of many roads out.
 These will not show up on the 511 map as they are country roads.
 Damage to roads and bridges plus blizzard conditions can have a deadly consequence.
 Please stay home (road is in Rock County N of Bassett, Carnes bridge) pic.twitter.com/2r03FymKJh— NSP_TrooperGena (@NSP_TrooperGena) March 14, 2019

-Nebraska, under a state of emergency since Tuesday night, is trying to cope with historic flooding.
-The state says shelters are currently providing aid to more than 100 people who were forced to evacuate, with shelters open in parts of Nebraska, Iowa and Kansas.

 The meteorological term "bomb cyclone" refers to a storm that intensifies very quickly, a process called bombogenesis — in which barometric pressure falls by at least 24 millibars over 24 hours.
-That's what happened in parts of the central U.S., where just one day before blizzard conditions hit, Denver and many other areas were enjoying sunny weather in the 50s and 60s.
+That's what happened in parts of the central U.S., where just one day before blizzard conditions hit, many areas such as Denver were enjoying sunny weather in the 50s and 60s.

 "A bomb cyclone on the East Coast around this time last year killed multiple people, shut down train and plane service and knocked out power to about 2 million people," NPR's Rebecca Hersher reported Wednesday.